 If you hope to become a Disney Channel actress, you're going to need help.
 So find the people who can help you.

 3. Improve your audition skills.
-Notice I didn't say "improve your acting skills".
+Notice we didn't say "improve your acting skills".
 Why not?
 Because acting and auditioning are two very different skill sets.
-So what's the difference?
-I'm glad you asked.

-So now I have some good news, and some bad news.
+So now we have some good news, and some bad news.

 The good news: 99.9% of the girls who read this article will do NOTHING.
 Zip.
 Nada.
 Zilch.
 Which means that you have the competitive edge.